 We thought we were having every test you could have or, at least, every test we were told about.
 We were wrong...
 We weren’t having one of the most important tests we needed to have, which is genetic testing to find out if we, as parents, are carriers of any recessive genetic disorders.

 We successfully fell pregnant.
 It was a perfect pregnancy and I loved every minute of it.
 On 11 March 2017 our beautiful daughter Mackenzie was born.
 At 10 weeks old, it was noticed that she wasn’t moving as much as she should.
 She was diagnosed with Spinal Muscular Atrophy (SMA) type one.
 We were told it was a terminal illness.
 Mackenzie died when she was 7 months and 11 days old.
 To say our world fell away doesn’t even begin to describe our pain.

 SMA is the number one genetic killer in babies under two but hardly anyone knows about it.
-Not just every day people like you and me but it is largely unknown amongst healthcare professionals (in our experience).
+Not just every day people like you and me but it is largely unknown even among healthcare professionals.

-Currently doctors only know to refer patients to genetic counsellors when there is a known family history of a genetic disorder.
+Currently doctors only know to refer patients to to get reproductive genetic testing if there is a known family history of a genetic disorder.
 However, 4 out of 5 families do not have a family history (we didn’t).
 So this current practice is flawed and dangerous.

 No one took the time to explain genetic testing to us before we got pregnant but we don't want anyone going through the pain we are now experiencing.
 This is a summary of what I know about genetic testing and what you can do to protect yourself and your family.
 I wish someone had told us about this.